tomopfuku/mandos/README.md

         opt = mandos.stratoML.optim_lambda_heights(tree,ranges)

+This will give us a Python list with the following elements:

+        [tree, optimizer_output, num_parameters]

 ### Stratigraphic likelihood on sampled ancestor trees

 We might want to calculate the stratigraphic likelhood on a tree that containes direct ancestor-descendant relationships.
 Note that the height initialisation currently doesn't work well with these types of trees, so it is currently best to read in a fully bifurcating tree and collapse the nodes in MANDOS manually.
 This can be done like: